deckhouse/virtualization/images/cdi-artifact/patches/README.md

 #### `016-scratch-filesystem-overhead-formula.patch`

-Manage the filesystem overhead of the scratch PVC using a formula derived from empirical estimates, adjusted for the target PVC size.
+Manage the filesystem overhead of the scratch PVC using a formula derived from empirical estimates depending on virtual image size.

+Why we need it?

+The size of the scratch PVC is calculated based on the size of the virtual image being imported.
+CDI has configuration options to set overhead percent globally or for the particular storage class.
+However, the overhead percent is not the same and depends on the size the virtual VM image.
+Previously we adjusted the whole PVC size to get bigger scratch PVC.
+This patch adds overhead for the scratch PVC only, leaving the size of the target PVC intact.